So you’ve developed the next world-changing app? Right on.

 Note-taking app Evernote’s content campaigns appeal to both current and potential users, with articles and videos on topics like productivity, goal setting, app usage tips, and even interviews with high-profile users.

-Even if you’ve developed the next ground-breaking idea, mobile app marketing is paramount to your success.
-Without app marketing to help spread the word, no one may ever experience it!
+Even if you’ve developed the perfect app launch marketing plan, it won’t succeed without mobile app marketing to help spread the word.
+No one may ever experience it!

 It goes without saying, but not every strategy we’ve listed here will apply to your app.
 However, a well thought out strategy that incorporates a couple of them could prove to be very effective in encouraging users to download and start using your app.